dev0Guy/AdvancePython/ch1.md

 ## Python Slow?
 Why?

-"""Python is an interpreted, high-level, general-purpose programming language.
-It is dynamically typed and garbage-collected."""
+> "Python is an interpreted, high-level, general-purpose programming language.
+It is dynamically typed and garbage-collected"